Writing Your Exhibition Description

 It is also good practice to keep your overall structure clear and easy to read.
 This means using shorter sentences and avoiding any dense descriptions.
 You want to make it seem like you are talking directly to your visitors through your description.

-Artwork Descriptions are the blurbs which accompany each of the artworks in your exhibition.
-They are just like the wall labels which are pinned next to each artwork in an offline exhibition.
-On The Exhibit, Artwork Descriptions are automatically accompanied by the artwork’s title, date, medium, and size, as well as the artist’s name and a link to their biography.
+Artwork or Object Descriptions are the blurbs which accompany each of the artworks or objects in your exhibition.
+They are just like the wall labels which are pinned next to each artwork or object in an offline exhibition.
+On The Exhibit, Artwork or Object Descriptions are automatically accompanied by the artwork’s title, manufacture date, medium, and size, as well as the artist’s name and a link to their biography.
+(Note: the artist’s biography information and link doesn’t appear on individual artwork/object pages for Collections Pro users)

-Artwork Descriptions are not required for each artwork when you set up your exhibition on The Exhibit, but when you take the time to add them, they do boost your online exhibition and give your visitors more information.
+Artwork or Object Descriptions are not required in your exhibition for each artwork/object, but when you take the time to add them, they do boost your online exhibition and give your visitors more information.

-The more information you can provide, the more engaged your visitors will be with your exhibition, this is because they will grasp what you are trying to achieve and what emotions you are trying to illicit through the art.
+The more information you can provide, the more engaged your visitors will be with your exhibition, this is because they will grasp what you are trying to achieve and what emotions you are trying to illicit through the art and objects.

-To really engage your visitors through your Artwork Description copy, here are some of our tried and true tips:
+To really engage your visitors through your Artwork or Object Description copy, here are some of our tried and true tips:

 1. Don’t make descriptions chronological

-You have to remember that even the most diligent visitors aren’t stopping on every artwork and reading every description.
-So, we recommend making each artwork description stand alone and able to be read independently of any others, because as soon as visitors read a description that assumes they’ve read a previous one, they end up confused and frustrated.
+You have to remember that even the most diligent visitors aren’t stopping on every artwork/object and reading every description.
+So, we recommend making each artwork/object description stand alone and able to be read independently of any others, because as soon as visitors read a description that assumes they’ve read a previous one, they end up confused and frustrated.

 2. Make it Beneficial

 Visitors to your exhibition are looking to find something out when they read your descriptions.
-If you provide something beneficial to them, an insight into your practice, yourself or what your artwork means, you will hook them in.
-And once they are hooked in they will delve deeper into your exhibition, read more of the other descriptions, look closer at your images and maybe even buy a piece.
-So make sure your descriptions actually tell them something and are not just vague waffle.
+If you provide something beneficial to them, an insight into the artist’s creative practice, what the artwork imagery means, or the historical significance or story of the object, you will hook them in.
+And once they’re hooked, they’ll delve deeper into your exhibition, read more of the other descriptions, look closer at your images and maybe even buy a piece if you have ‘for sale’ works in your exhibition.

 3. Tie in the Big Idea

-The Big Idea which you introduce in your Exhibition Description can’t appear just once in the introduction—it has to be a thread that weaves its way through the whole exhibition.
+The Big Idea which you introduce in your Exhibition Description can’t just appear just once in the introduction—it has to be a thread that weaves its way through the whole exhibition.
 This links all the artworks together and creates an overall sense of purpose.
-Visitors will also be able to follow and make sense of your visual narrative from the first artwork to the last artwork in your exhibition if you do this.
+Visitors will also be able to follow and make sense of your visual narrative from the first artwork/object to the last artwork or object in your exhibition if you do this.

 4. Be concise

-Some of the points we have mentioned in our Exhibition Description writing tips above, also apply to your Artwork Description copy.
-Your Artwork Descriptions also need to avoid any jargon and artspeak, avoid talking down to your audience, be structured in a simple and readable way.
+Some of the points we have mentioned in our Exhibition Description writing tips above, also apply to your Artwork or Object Description copy.
+Your Artwork or Object Descriptions also need to avoid any jargon and artspeak, avoid talking down to your audience, and be structured in a simple and readable way.

-With Artwork Descriptions, shorter is definitely better, so make sure you get straight to any points you are making.
-If you are referencing an art movement or artist, maybe add a short sentence explaining what or who this is.
-That way your visitors with art knowledge are reminded and those new to the art world are able to learn something which helps them understand your artwork better.
+With Artwork or Object Descriptions, shorter is definitely better, so make sure you get straight to any points you are making.
+If you’re referencing a historical period, art movement or artist, maybe add a short sentence explaining what or who this is.
+That way your visitors with art or historical knowledge are reminded and those new to your exhibitions are able to learn something which helps them understand your artwork and objects.

 Hopefully you find these tips helpful?
 If you have further questions about exhibiting on The Exhibit, please don’t hesitate to contact us at firstname.lastname@example.org.